claudiogreco/frontiers2023/README.md

 N.B.:
 - All the generated contexts are contained in the file "data/2_unknown_2_known.json".
 - All the sampled contexts used for our experiments are included in the file "data/adaptation_2_unknown_2_known.json".

+### MS-COCO
+1. Run the command wget http://images.cocodataset.org/zips/val2014.zip
+2. Extract the images in the "val2014.zip" archive to the "data/preprocess/val2014" folder.

 ## Usage
 In order to run the communicative setup, run: